Using Automated Phone Calls and Texts to Improve Patient Outcomes, Hospital Brand Perceptions

 The thought of using any type of automated phone system for communicating with patients—including text messages—might not initially seem to a be productive one.
 After all, how many times have you received a “robocall” or an unsolicited text that proved to be nothing more than a nuisance?
 In that context, why would you want to jeopardize your hospital’s brand with perceptions of being a nuisance?

 However, those conclusions might not necessarily be valid.
-Studies about automated healthcare phone calls and texts are suggesting the contrary—particularly in the ability for them to boost patient outcomes and engagement and to improve brand perceptions.
+Studies about automated healthcare phone calls and texts are suggesting thited a report that indicated how a “health system [that] had previously been close to the bottom of the national average for colorectal screening “used automated phone calls” to get 578 patients to schedule colon cancer screenings, which led to the diagnosis of pre-cancerous polyps in an estimated 145 patients.” contrary—particularly in the ability for them to boost patient outcomes and engagement and to improve brand perceptions.

 Automated Phone Messages: The Colon Cancer Screening Study